Russian financial crisis (2014–2016): Other possible causes

 Russian President Vladimir Putin has been accused by critics of running a kleptocracy, in which a small number of rent-seeking plutocrats drain the economy.
 Russia was ranked second in the world on The Economists 2014 crony-capitalism index and first in their 2016 rankings.
 Putin accused the Western nations of engineering the Russian economic crisis.
 He has also said, "Our (Western) partners have not stopped.
 They decided that they are winners, they are an empire now and the rest are vassals and they have to be driven into a corner."

-Russia was already near a recession before the Crimean crisis, and Russia ranks low on the World Economic Forum's rankings of road quality, technological adaptation, and burden of government regulation.
+Russia was already near a recession before its annexation of Crimea, and Russia ranks low on the World Economic Forum's rankings of road quality, technological adaptation, and burden of government regulation.
 Russia's already-weak economy left it less able to withstand the challenges imposed by low oil prices and international sanctions.
 The Russian Central Bank's "erratic response" to the falling rouble has also been blamed for deepening the crisis.